-- ✓ The Loan Trust is an alternative to giving away money for good. - Growth on your capital is passed to your beneficiaries free from inheritance tax. - You retain access to your capital through regular or ad-hoc withdrawals and you can claim back the balance of your outstanding loan at any time. - ✓ If you no longer need access to the capital, you can waive all or part repayment of the loan.
+- ✓ The Loan Trust is a way to start inheritance tax planning - Growth on your capital is passed to your beneficiaries free from inheritance tax. - You retain access to your loan through regular or ad-hoc withdrawals and you can claim back the balance of your outstanding loan at any time. - ✓ If you no longer need access to the capital, you can waive all or part repayment of the loan.